jpoehnelt/blog/src/posts/rebase-all-dependabot-pull-requests.md

 date: '2022-05-12T00:00:00.000Z'
 ---

 The [GitHub cli tool](https://cli.github.com/) `gh` now has a search feature!
 I recently had a use case requiring DependaBot to rebase all pull requests across the GitHub organization repositories.

-{% inlineAd %}

 The following shell command did the trick by piping the output of `gh search prs` to `gh pr comment`: